Jeecis/ABBALANG/README.md

 Written in EBNF and compiled/tested using https://mdkrajnak.github.io/ebnftest/

-See the testdata in test_data.txt
+See the testdata in test_data.txt, and the analog translation of it main.go file.
+The following examples of ABBALANG have been inspired from golang.

 ### Single letter variables,
 `Gimme!
 Gimme!
 Gimme! someMusic = "a"`